-- Federal regulations require FMPs to identify activities other than the act of fishing that may adversely affect EFH at 50 CFR 600.815 (a)(iii)(A)(4) - The Non-fishing Impacts Report guides understanding of the potential adverse effects of non-fishing activities on EFH and provides conservation recommendations to avoid and minimize those effects.
-Used by NMFS and action agencies. - \\Climate Change is one of the biggest threats to EFH.
+- Federal regulations require FMPs to identify activities other than the act of fishing that may adversely affect EFH at 50 CFR 600.815 (a)(iii)(A)(4) - Substantial improvements have been made to the science, technology, and data analysis related to non-fishing impacts. - \\Climate Change is one of the biggest threats to EFH.
 This report touches on these impacts and provides Climate Change specific guidance and conservation recommendations.\\